 Investigation into the characteristics of and teaching strategies for students with learning disabilities.
 Emphasis on State Board of Education Professional Teaching Standards.
-Includes school-based practicum.
-Prerequisites: Baccalaureate Degree, and formal admission to a state approved post-baccalaureate preparation program, and EDU222.
+Approved school-based practicum required.
+Prerequisites: Baccalaureate Degree, and formal admission to a state approved post-baccalaureate teacher preparation program, and EDU222.